 An Isa Brown is another common Sex-link hybrid.
 Isa Browns are created by crossing a Rhode Island Red or New Hampshire Red male with a white Leghorn female.
 Isa Browns usually weigh 5-8 pounds and lay ~300 big, brown eggs annually (for the first few laying years).

 A Cinnamon Queen is a type of Red Sex-Link.
 Cinnamon Queens are the result of crossing a Silver Laced Wyandotte hen with a New Hampshire Red Rooster.
 This results in reddish colored females with white or off-white under coloring and primarily white males.
 They usually weigh 6-9 pounds.
-Cinnamon Queens are very good layers and lay ~200-300 big, brown eggs annually (for the first few laying years).
+Cinnamon Queens lay ~200-300 big, brown eggs annually (for the first few laying years).

 The Red Buff is a type of Red/Gold Sex-Link Hybrid… Though I could not find much information on their breeding, the hatcheries I encountered that sell Red Buffs mentioned Leghorn and Rhode Island Red in the parentage.
 This would make them a type or relative of the Isa Brown.